accosmin/nano/README.md

 * line-search methods: `backtracking`, `More & Thuente`, `CG_DESCENT`.

+#### Vision module

+The **vision** module provides basic image I/O and processing. `Dependencies: DevIL.`

 #### Cortex module

-The **cortex** module provides basic image I/O and processing and a machine learning interface. `Dependencies: DevIL.`
+The **cortex** module contains various machine learning utilities.
 This module is built around several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.

 A **task** describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
 The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`, `NORB`.
 These datasets are loaded directly from the original (compressed) files.